 The official testimony of Elizabeth Bathory's murders, which is still extant in Hungarian archives, is both questionable and convicting in nature.
 Late in 1610, Elizabeth's cousin conducted a raid on Bathory's castle.
 Inside, there were already dead victims and some imprisoned, supposedly awaiting death.
 Bathory's accomplices were arrested and put on trial -- she never was.
 These testimonies still survive.

 These testimonies are questionable because they were most likely culled from acts of torture inflicted on Bathory's own accomplices.
 But the fact that there even were trials regarding Bathory's murders lends some credence to the stories surrounding the woman.
 From the testimonies, the number 650 was settled upon as her victim count.
 One witness testified that Bathory kept a registry of her crimes (numbering 650) [source: McNally].

 None of this testimony amounted to a trial for Bathory.
 Instead, she was walled into her room, with just enough space for air and food to pass through.
 She spent the remaining four years of her life there, until she was found dead on the floor in 1614.
 Her bloody life, whether exaggerated or factual, had come to an end -- and Bathory entered the realm of legend.

-For more information on crime and serial killers, follow the links on the next page.
+For more information on crime and serial killers, follow the links below.